 Other Considerations for Your Senior Care Plan

-Here’s what to expect if you need additional care during your later years.
+Here is what to expect if you need additional care during your later years.

 Medicare and Medicare Advantage plans don’t cover the costs of assisted living facilities.

 If you need this kind of care, you can apply for Medicaid, administered by the individual states.
 Medicaid offers free or low-cost assisted living care for disabled and low-income individuals.
+You usually can’t have many or any assets to receive Medicaid coverage though, so most people will not qualify for this policy or benefits.

 Medicare only covers limited short-term residential care, so Medicaid is your go-to in these situations too.